When The Wheels Come Off

-In my last post, I wrote about my family’s experience of taking a circuit breaker: three months of living simply and adventuring in the Western Australian outback.
-Here’s another insight about living and leading from that amazing trip.
+A few years back, my family and I did three months of living simply and adventuring in the Western Australian outback.
+Here’s one insight about living and leading from that amazing trip.

 We’d been travelling two months, and were happy, tanned and scruffy.
 We’d had some great adventures, and navigated some hairy terrain.
 Our trip so far had been relatively incident-free.
 We’d heard all sorts of horror stories about vehicles falling apart on the diabolical roads, people falling from cliffs, and of course the ever-present spectre of crocodile attacks.
 And we’d been on those roads, stood on the edge of those cliffs, and seen plenty of crocs, and come through it unscathed.
 We were carrying that quiet confidence you have when you’ve leaned into your fears and come through the other side.